• On FAQs, change the HAS maximums to $4,400 for Individual Coverage and $8,750 for Family coverage

 Q How do I elect COBRA coverage?

 A Once you are termed by your agency, your information is entered into the TASC COBRA system.
-TASC will generate a COBRA Specific Rights Notice Letter to the plan member to the current mailing address on file at OGB.
+TASC will generate a COBRA Specific Rights Notice Letter and mail it to the plan member at the current mailing address on file at OGB.
 The packet will include a waive or accept COBRA and/or FSA COBRA form; a date of the last day of election; premium cost; where to mail the premium and form (not to OGB); how to pay online and more.
 According to COBRA regulations, the plan member has 60 days from the date of the COBRA Specific Rights Notice Letter to elect coverage under COBRA.

 Q Can I add dependents to my coverage while I’m on COBRA?